Manchester School of Painters: Manchester

 John Herbert Evelyn Partington (1843–1899) started painting at thirteen.
 At the age of fifteen he received tuition from a journeyman house painter.
-He left England for America, but couldn’t settle and returned.
+He left England for America, but couldn't settle and returned.
 He was then employed as a mechanical draftsmen for a Professor Scott Burn.
-He attended the Manchester School of Art under the head, Mr. Muckley 1868-1870 who helped him to get a position at Messrs Shaw of St. Chad’s at Saddleworth as a designer of cartoons and painter of figures in stained glass.
+He attended the Manchester School of Art under the head, Mr. Muckley 1868-1870 who helped him to get a position at Messrs Shaw of St. Chad's at Saddleworth as a designer of cartoons and painter of figures in stained glass.
 He joined the Manchester Academy and within a month was made an Associate.
 A year later at the age of twenty-eight he received full membership.
 He first exhibited at the Royal Academy in 1872, and was a member of the Manchester Literary and Philosophical Society producing various articles and drawings.

 He established an art school in Stockport which was run on the same lines as the Academie Julian, Paris where masters and students worked together with a live model.

 California

 For health reasons Partington, his wife and seven children emigrated to Oakland, California.
 All seven children achieved success in careers connected with the arts: Blanche Partington, Richard Langtry Partington and Gertrude Partington Albright as artists, Phyllis Partington as an opera singer under the name Frances Peralta, and John Allan Partington as a theater manager.

 His son Richard Langtry Partington (1868–1929) helped him establish The Partington School of Illustrating, at 414 Pine Street, San Francisco.
 When the school was destroyed by fire in 1906 Richard became the curator of the Piedmont Art Gallery.
 Partington taught at the school for eight years.
 He died at his home in East Oakland, and was buried on 30 January 1899 at Mountain View Cemetery.

 He produced numerous prestigious portraits whilst living in California, including one of Ambrose Gwinnett Bierce who became well known for his The Devil's Dictionary, 1906, a volume of ironic definitions.
-He was awarded a gold medal at the California Midwinter Int’l expo, 1894.
+He was awarded a gold medal at the California Midwinter Int'l expo, 1894.

 Richard Gay Somerset

 Richard Gay Somerset (1848–1928) was the son of the sub-editor and sometimes art critic of the Old Manchester Courier.
 He was educated at the School of Art under Mr. Buckley.
 He enjoyed travelling and made sixteen trips up and down the Mediterranean in coasting steamers.
 On these journeys he preferred to paint subjects with an archaeological interest.
 He was also an excellent landscape painter.
-His work was highly praised by the Manchester Courier's art critic when he made the following report on the R.M.I's exhibition on Modern Art in 1877.